juollila/cpm68k-amiga/README.md

 # XBIOS Functions

 SturmBIOS supports some non standard eXtended BIOS (XBIOS) functions.
+User applications do not usually call XBIOS functions.
+When an application calls an XBIOS function, it places the function number in register D0.W, and function parameters to other registers as specified in the following table.
+After that it executes a `trap #4`instruction.

 <table>
   <tr>